As India Starts to Lift Kashmir Restrictions, Life Isn't Returning to Normal

 A rise in homegrown terrorism in the Valley now seems almost inevitable, Khan suggests.
 “There’s lots of anger there.
 It is sharp and fierce,” he says.
 “But when people are defending their homes against Indian attacks, we don’t call it militancy.
 We would call them freedom fighters.”

 Violence has already risen as India dismantles the “iron wall” in Kashmir.
 Cell phone services were restored on Oct.
 14 (the Internet is still restricted), but peaceful protesters are still being arrested.
 On Oct.
-16, five were killed: two civilians in attacks by suspected militants, and three alleged rebels killed by Indian forces.
+16, five were killed: two civilians in attacks by suspected militants, and three alleged rebels, by Indian forces.
 Four days later, shelling on both sides of the boundary between India-adminstered Kashmir and Pakistan-administered Kashmir led to the deaths of at least nine soldiers and civilians.

 The repeal of Article 370 “opens the door to rejuvenate a moribund economy,” the Indian ambassador to the U.S. wrote in a September New York Times column.
 But the clampdown has hit hard; the Kashmir Chamber of Commerce and Industry estimates it shutdown has already cost the region over $1.4 billion.
 Although tourists are now allowed in, the precarious security situation means the tourism and handicrafts sectors are unlikely to bounce back fast.
-Classes have not resumed in many schools and colleges.
+Classes have not resumed at many schools and colleges.
 “We are helpless.
 I want to teach, but I can’t teach,” says a 46-year-old professor, who asked for anonymity out of safety concerns.
 “For some, it feels criminal to go to school and study because there’s so much anger and resentment.”

 For journalists, the shutdown was particularly difficult.
 “We were forced to work in ways that took us back 50 years; we were working like stenographers,” Bhasin says.
 “The government set up a media facilitation center that was open for a few hours a day.
 There was one mobile phone and three computer available for over 100 journalists to operate.”
 Bhasin filed a petition to the Supreme Court on Aug.
 10 to immediately relax the “virtual blackout” on communications and to ease the restrictions of the free movement of journalists.
 “The case is still pending,” she tells TIME more than 10 weeks later, “It has been bumped from one hearing to another.
 This was an issue that required immediate attention.”